 • Hops- yes, the ingredient in beer - is a sedative and hypnotic.
 It contains an chemical that is stronger than regular ethyl alcohol, the main active ingredient in alcoholic beverages.
 The body processes it in a way similar to regular alcohol, so excessive use could impact the liver.

 • Skullcap (Scutellaria lateriflora) is a mild relaxant used for anxiety and historically rabies.
 It is a sedative so should not be used with other sedatives like Xanax, Ambien, or alcohol.
 It has been contaminated with germander in the past, which caused liver problems.

 • Chamomile flower teas are often used for relaxation.
-People who are allergic to ragweed or birch pollen may be allergic to Chamomile.
+People who are allergic to ragweed may be allergic to Chamomile.
 It can intensify effects of other sedatives, so should not be mixed with them.
 It may not be safe during pregnancy.

 • Melatonin is the only non-regulated drug alternative that has been scientifically proven with multiple research trials to help with sleep.
 It is most useful in jet-lag situations, where the brain needs a boost of melatonin to get to sleep.
 Melatonin is naturally produced in the brain to induce sleep.
 The melatonin pills are laboratory-produced chemicals, again, not regulated by the FDA.
 Technically it is not an herbal, but it can be found in the same section of the store.
 It should not be used during pregnancy because it can interfere with other hormones in the body.
 It should not be mixed with other sedatives or taken with other blood thinning products, including aspirin and gingko.
 Some people will have prolonged sedation the following day.